 The Fund records capital asset additions, other than intangibles, with an original cost of at least one thousand dollars and an estimated useful life in excess of one year.
-Donated capital assets are valued at their acquisition value on the date received and are recorded as capital contributions on the Statement of Activities.
+Donated capital assets are valued at their acquisition value on the date received and are recorded as capital contributions on the Statement of Revenues, Expenses, and Changes in Net Position.
 Maintenance and repair costs are expensed as incurred, while renewal and betterment disbursements are capitalized and depreciated over their estimated useful lives.
 Depreciation is provided in amounts sufficient to allocate depreciable asset costs to operations over their estimated service lives using the straight-line method.
-Additionally, intangible capital assets such as software are capitalized if they have an original cost of at least five thousand dollars.
+Additionally, intangible capital assets such as software are capitalized if they have an original cost of at least five thousand dollars and a useful life of in excess of one year.